jackd/kblocks/README.md

     Args:
         image: rank-4 float tensor
-        outputs_spec: tf.TensorSpec corresponding to the desired output.
+        num_classes: number of classes in the output.
         conv_filters: sequence of ints describing number of filters in each convolutional layer
         dense_units: sequence of ints describing number of units in each